 The Superintendent recommends making these direct allocations to secondary schools for AP programs.
 The allocations are in addition to the overhead allocations made as part of each school's discretionary revenue allocations.
 Any positions allocated through AP are used to reduce the required Discretionary budget expenditures for positions.
-The projected revenue was based on the number of students successfully completing the AP examinations in fiscal year 2017-2018.
-Once final scores have been received for fiscal year 2018-2019, allocations will be adjusted.
+The projected revenue was based on the number of students successfully completing the AP examinations in fiscal year 2018-2019.
+Once final scores have been received for fiscal year 2019-2020, allocations will be adjusted.
 Each successful examination earns a school an additional 0.16 WFTE.
+In addition, House Bill 641 provided for an additional 0.30 WFTE for each Capstone Diploma earned.

 Schools have been allocated 90% of the projected funds earned (AP WFTE x Base Student Allocation x District Cost Differential x 90%).
 The District appropriated 15% of each school's allocation to AP Set-Aside - Project 7054.
 After deducting the 15% set-aside, 7.50% was allocated to schools as a flex allocation in AP - Project 2154.
-The District then appropriated funds for projected bonuses and projected exams to AP - Bonuses & Exams - Project 5054.
+The District then appropriated funds for projected bonuses and projected exams to AP -Bonuses & Exams - Project 5054.
 Any funds remaining after set-aside, flex allocation, bonuses, and exams were allocated as instructional units in AP - Project 2154.
-The initial allocations for fiscal year 2019-2020 are approximately \$605,000 in AP - Project 2154, \$189,000 in AP - Set-Aside - Project 7054, and \$466,000 in AP - Bonuses & Exams - Project 5054 for a total of \$1.3 million.
+The initial allocations for fiscal year 2020-2021 are approximately \$0.55 million in AP - Project 2154, \$0.18 million in AP - Set-Aside - Project 7054, and \$0.45 million in AP - Bonuses & Exams - Project 5054 for a total of \$1.19 million.